 Revit’s weather settings

 Recently I’ve been attempting to transcode some my environment analysis Grasshopper scripts that utilise Ladybug into Dynamo.
 Ladybug allows you to import standard EnergyPlus Weather files (*epw) which can be downloaded from the US Department of Energy website.
-During the process, you are able to see which weather station the file has been taken from.
+During the process, you can see which weather station the file has been taken.

-This got me thinking about which weather information Revit uses.
-After a little bit of Google research I discovered that Autodesk Revit, Vasari, and Green Building Studio all access climate data through a cloud server called the Autodesk Climate Server.
+This process got me thinking about which weather information Revit uses.
+After a little bit of Google research, I discovered that Autodesk Revit and Green Building Studio all access climate data through a cloud server called the Autodesk Climate Server.
 This server compiles data from both physical weather stations (at airports) and from meteorological simulations.
 But nowhere within Revit does it show which weather station is it using.

 So I dug a little deeper and came across the Revit help file which states that Autodesk Subscription members have access to a list of weather stations for selecting weather data to use in analyses.
-Weather data is available worldwide at 12km intervals, with the exception of the United States 2004 data, which are available at 20km intervals.
-By logging into Revit as a subscription member and reopening the location setting, the site location map now displays multiple weather stations to choose from.
+Weather data is available worldwide at 12-kilometre intervals, except for the United States 2004 data, which are available at 20-kilometre intervals.
+By logging into Revit as a subscription member and reopening the location setting, the site location map now displays multiple weather stations to choose.